-beneath the Coso Geothermal Area is inconsistent with a deep seated magmatic source below this depth.
-The somewhat depressed low velocities observed between 6 and 8 km (Fig. 12, A-A') may reflect a magmatic body near this depth whose velocity anomaly is underestimated due to the intrinsic limitations in resolution in this depth range and the fact that we have strongly smoothed the model in the inversion.
-Applying somewhat less vertical smoothing further reduces Vs speeds between 8 and 12 km beneath the Coso Geothermal Area, as seen in Figure 15.
-This is consistent with the existence of a magmatic body within the depth range from 6 and 12 km beneath the Coso Geothermal Area, the causative body may be much thinner than this.
+area, as seen in Figure 16.
+This is consistent with the existence of a magmatic body within the depth range from 6 to 12 km beneath the Coso geothermal area.
+The causative body may be much thinner than this.
 It must be noted, however, that this interpretation is pushing the resolution limits of this study.